 How to Find the Best Maths Tutor in Singapore: A Parent's Guide

-What Makes a Great Maths Tutor
+What Actually Makes a Great Maths Tutor

 For Primary School Maths (P1-P6)

-- Can teach model drawing and heuristics effectively
+- Teach model drawing and heuristics effectively

-Typical rates: $25-50/hr for part-time tutors, $35-60/hr for full-time tutors
+Typical rates: $25-50/hr for part-time, $35-60/hr for full-time

 For Secondary School Maths (E Maths and A Maths)

-- E Maths tutors: Should be strong in practical applications, statistics, and real-world problem solving
+- E Maths tutors should be strong in practical applications, statistics, and real-world problem solving

-Typical rates: $30-60/hr for part-time tutors, $45-80/hr for full-time tutors
+Typical rates: $30-60/hr for part-time, $45-80/hr for full-time

 For JC Maths (H1 and H2)